plotly/plotly.rs/README.md

 ### Kaleido external dependency

 When developing applications for your host, enabling both `kaleido` and `kaleido_download` features will ensure that the `kaleido` binary is downloaded for your system's architecture at compile time.
 After download, it is unpacked into a specific path, e.g., on Linux this is `/home/USERNAME/.config/kaleido`.
-With these two features enabled, static images can be exported as described in the next section as long as the application run on the same host where where this crate was compiled on.
+With these two features enabled, static images can be exported as described in the next section as long as the application runs on the same machine where it has been compiled on.

 When the applications developed with `plotly.rs` are intended for other targets or when the user wants to control where the `kaleido` binary is installed then Kaleido must be manually downloaded and installed.
 Setting the environment variable `KALEIDO_PATH=/path/installed/kaleido/` will ensure that applications that were built with the `kaleido` feature enabled can locate the `kaleido` executable and use it to generate static images.